-The northwestern corner of Connecticut, the area around Waterbury and Bristol, has many fun attractions for the family.
+The northwestern corner of Connecticut around Waterbury has many fun attractions for the family including the traditional Lake Compounce amusement park.
 Whether you’re going for a day or a weekend away, here are suggestions for popular and lesser-known attractions.

-Bristol, Connecticut is home to Lake Compounce, the oldest amusement park in America.
+Bristol is home to Lake Compounce (822 Lake Avenue, Bristol, Connecticut 06010; 860/583-3300), the oldest amusement park in America.
 In our family, that’s enough of a reason to plan a weekend in the northwestern corner of Connecticut.

 The park has also undergone renovations nearing $40 million and now boasts over 50 rides (including a lakefront rollercoaster) and attractions set on over 300 acres.
 Through it all, it maintains an old-fashioned welcome for families.